ltruncel/gwg-phase2-/README.md

-##This is a project I completed during phase 2 of the Grow With Google Scholarship program through Udacity.
-Following are the instructions from Udacity regarding how this project should be completed.

-##Following is the original Readme from Udacity with instructions to complete the project.
+This is a project I completed during phase 2 of the Grow With Google Scholarship program through Udacity.
+Following is the original Readme from Udacity with instructions to complete the project.
 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_